|2||Sunrise Manor, Nevada|

 |10||Villa Sandia Place Northeast|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Albuquerque air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Albuquerque is currently 1.7 times the WHO annual air quality guideline value

 Good 21 US AQI

 Good 34 US AQI